 Timber construction and the use of various wood products on both interior and exterior surfaces is increasing as wood products offer numerous benefits to developers and the users of buildings.

-Renewable and recyclable wood is an environmentally friendly, durable, safe and easy-to-maintain building material.
+Wood is an environmentally friendly, durable, safe and easy-to-maintain building material.
 It also makes buildings more comfortable and attractive.
 For a developer, timber construction is a competitive option throughout the life cycle of a building.

 The choice of flame retardant and treatment method affect the cost-effectiveness of a construction project.
 An industrial and certified fire protection treatment with Nordtreat flame retardants ensures the quality of fire protection in accordance with the requirements of Euroclass B-s1, d0.